chenw-3/JamaicanHouse-Price-predictor/README.md

 ### Steps to completing this project:
 1. Scrape property listings from websites (mainly houses and townhouses for now):
     <ul>
-    <li>To get the part started, I'll have to write a program that will scrape data from RAJ's website of listings.
-I'll be using Beautiful Soup to get the location, no. of bedsrooms, no. of bathrooms and the sqft of each property.** Once I have the data, I will proceed to apply Exploratory Data Analysis (EDA) to my data to find any correlations amongst the variables. </li>
+    <li>To get started, I downloaded listings from RAJ's website.
+I am interested in the location, no. of bedsrooms, no. of bathrooms and the sqft of each property.
+The listings info was stored in a csv file and opened in Google Sheets.
+I did some initial data cleaning by encoding the regions based on their locations in Kingston & St.Andrew.
+Then I used Python to prep the data for modelling. </li>
     </ul>

 2. Create a ML model to do the predicting